ANL-CESAR/SimpleMOC/README.txt

 	  borated water.

 Reactor:
-	- The assemblies are arranged in the manner of the MIT BEAVRS reactor benchmark.
+	- The assemblies are arranged in a rectangular shape, as defined by the user.

 ===============================================================================
 Input Variables